karthik-009g/karthik-009g/README.md

 ### AI Developer Intern — VISWAM.AI
 `May 2025 – June 2025`

-- Contributed to **Telugu LLM development** under a research collaboration with **Meta and IIIT Hyderabad**
+- Worked on **Telugu LLM development** — part of a research collab with **Meta and IIIT Hyderabad**
 - Built NLP pipelines for a low-resource Indian language at production scale
-- Worked on model evaluation, dataset curation, and fine-tuning workflows
+- Handled model evaluation, dataset curation, and fine-tuning workflows

 ---

-## ⭐ Featured Projects
+## Projects I've built

 ## 🌆 GhostCode.AI

-> A cinematic cyberpunk AI city built using Next.js, React Three Fiber, and custom rendering systems.
+> A 3D cyberpunk AI city — built with Next.js, React Three Fiber, and custom rendering systems.
+Probably the most fun I've had writing code.

-### Highlights
+### What went into it

 - Interactive cyberpunk AI city
 - Custom rendering architecture